Faculty

 Rui Pena Pires is a professor at ISCTE-IUL, where he completed his BA, MC, and PhD in Sociology, and is a researcher at CIES-IUL.
 He has been the scientific coordinator of the Portuguese Emigration Observatory (Observatório da Emigração) since 2009.
 Formerly, he was the head of the Department of Sociology and Pro-Vice-Rector at ISCTE-IUL.
 From 2007 to 2010 he was a member of the Management Board of the Fundamental Rights Agency (FRA) of the European Union (EU).
 His research interests include sociological theory, international migration and sociology of development.
 He is author of several publications, including the book Migrações e Integração: Teoria e Aplicações à Sociedade Portuguesa (Migration and Integration: Theory and Applications to the Study of Portuguese Society) (Celta 2003) and Atlas da Emigração Portuguesa (Atlas of Portuguese Emigration) (Mundos Sociais, 2023).

 Teresa Seabra (teresa.seabra@iscte-iul.pt) graduated in Pedagogy (1980) and Sociology (1989), master in Sociology (1995) and PhD in Sociology (2008).
 Assistant Professor, Department of Sociology, ISCTE-IUL.
-Director of the Master's Degree in Education and Society.
+Directed Master's Degree in Education and Society between 2002 and 2023.
 Researcher at the Center for Research and Sociology Studies at the University Institute of Lisbon (CIES-IUL) since 1993.
 Main fields of research: social inequalities in education; descendants of immigrants in school; family education; the school effect on school outcomes.
 Author and co-author of several articles in scientific journals, chapters of books and books.
 Among the publications, we highlight the book Adaptation and Adversity: the school performance of students of Indian and Cape Verdean origin in basic education, published in 2010 by the Institute of Social Sciences (ICS-UL).
 Member of the Advisory Board of the Journal of Sociology of Education of the Portuguese Association of Sociology (APS).

 Adjunct Faculty